 2005 Almost great but rain at harvest time diluted the potential somewhat.

 2004 Traditional growing season.
-Very good, well-balanced wines that are drinking well in 2008.
+Very good, well-balanced wines that lasted well.

 2003 The heatwave resulted in some very strange musts with such low acids and such high sugars than some fermentations got stuck, resulting in sweetish wines.
 Definitely not for the long term.